AboutObjects/Modelmatic/README.md

     var authorId: NSNumber!
 ```

-A custom mapping is provided in the model file, binding the `authorId` attribute defines to the JSON key path `author_id`, as shown below:
+A custom mapping is provided in the model file, binding the `authorId` attribute to the JSON key path `author_id`, as shown below:

 ![Customizing a property mapping](Screenshots/custom-mapping.png)